-A Bachelor's degree or the equivalent is necessary .
+A Bachelor's degree from an accredited institution of higher education is necessary .

-A Master's degree or Ph.D. is preferred .
+A Master's degree from an accredited institution of higher education is preferred .

 Five years of relevant experience, or the equivalent, is necessary .

-At least two years of experience working on a high functioning research development team is preferred .
+At least four years of experience working on a high functioning research development or advancement team is preferred .